jpthiele/dealii-Wiki/Eclipse.md

 To build the executable, go to the "Make target" tab (usually located in the right sub-window) and double-click on "all".
 In the "Console" tab (usually located in the bottom sub-window) you can view the commands being executed to build your program.

-You may still have to set up run and debug launches if you want to run or debug the executable so built, however.
+You may still have to set up, run and debug launches if you want to run or debug the executable so built, however.